Why are my funds being held?

 I used the instant linking system, so why are my funds on hold?

-Additionally, if you have linked a bank account using our instant bank linking system, but are not seeing any recent deposit reflect in buying power, then it may be a result of any updated security settings on your bank's end.
+Additionally, if you have linked a bank account using our instant bank linking system (Plaid), but are not seeing any recent deposit reflect in buying power, then it may be a result of any updated security settings on your bank's end.
 The most common cause of this issue is due to a password change.
-You can avoid this hold in the future by unlinking and relinking your bank account by visiting our My Money>Deposits page, after logging into your account at tastyworks.com.
+You can avoid this hold in the future by unlinking and relinking your bank account by visiting the My Money>Deposits page, after logging into your account at tastyworks.com.
 That way, our backend has the most up-to-date information to verify your bank account and balance.
 Although funds may have left your bank account, it will not be available for trading and reflect in your buying power until the holding period has lapsed.